geoninja/Statistical_Learning/README.md

 #### List of datasets used in the lab exercises (p.14 of the book):

+---
+Name: "Auto", "Boston"
+Description: "Gas mileage, horsepower, and other information for cars.",
+---

 Name      |Description
 __________|_____________________________________________________________________
 Auto      |Gas mileage, horsepower, and other information for cars.